Occupational Therapy — O.T.D. (Entry Level)

 1. Utilize occupation-based practice to promote life participation, meaning, and health.

-2. Embrace values of health, lifestyle, and wellness in interventions and service delivery to promote whole-person care.
+2. Embrace values of whole-person care, health management, and wellness in interventions and service delivery to promote whole-person care.

 3. Utilize evidence-based practice to guide and inform intervention and occupational therapy services.